 In the second year, something different starts happening.
 The measurement data is rich enough to support genuine learning.
 The learning loop is reliable enough to generate confident expansion decisions.
 Capabilities start forming from clusters of related use cases.
 The program is no longer being justified.
 It's being used to make other decisions.

 By the third year, the organizations that got the sequence right are building on a foundation that their competitors are still trying to establish.
 The advantage isn't the technology.
 At that point, most competitors have access to similar tools.
-The advantage is the organizational capability: the habit of measurement, the discipline of honest reporting, the governance infrastructure, and the learning loop that converts operational data into strategic insight.
+The advantage is the organizational capability.
+The habit of measurement.
+The discipline of honest reporting.
+The governance infrastructure that lets the program evolve without fragmenting.
+And the learning loop that converts operational data into strategic insight.

 Start with the measurement.
 Build the governance.
 Close the learning loop.
 Then let the compounding do the work.